horacehoff/spock/README.md

 # Compute
 A work-in-progress programming language written in Rust for the best performance possible, whose syntax takes inspiration from Rust and Python.
+Basically, it's goal is to provide a faster alternative to Python, and one that's closer to low-level languages, while still being accessible to a wide audience.

 Key facts:
-- ~5-6x faster than Python in most, simple cases
+- ~5-6x faster than Python in most cases
-  - Fix in progress to optimize it
+  - Fix in progress to further optimize it
 - Does not support nested functions
 - Many bugs
 - Supports basic macros